ccdc06/metadata/FAQ.md

 # Can you add \<whatever\> to your release?

 I do not manage individual galleries.
-If you want to see something in my releases, upload it directly to Koharu or HentaiNexus.
+If you want to see something in my releases, upload it directly to Schale or HentaiNexus.
 When it gets published to at least one of them, it will be included in the next release.

 # Are my collections complete?
 What files were added and removed on the last update?